LibraryCarpentry/lc-data-intro/_episodes/04-regular-expressions.md

 > {: .solution}
 {: .challenge}

 This logic is super useful when you have lots of files in a directory, when those files have logical file names, and when you want to isolate a selection of files.
 Or for looking at cells in spreadsheets for certain values.
 Or for extracting some data from a column of a spreadsheet to make  new columns.
 I could go on.
 The point is, it is super useful in many contexts.
 To embed this knowledge we won't - however - be using computers.
 Instead we'll use pen and paper.
 I want you to work in teams of 4 to work through the exercises in the handout.
 I have an answer sheet over here if you want to check where you've gone wrong.
 When you finish, I'd like you to split your team into two groups and write each other some tests.
 These should include a) strings you want the other team to write regex for and b) regular expressions you want the other team to work out what they would match.
 Then test each other on the answers.
-If you want to check your logic, use [regex101](https://regex101.com/), [myregexp](http://myregexp.com/) or [regexper.com](http://regexper.com/): the first two help you see what text your regular expression will match, the latter visualises the workflow of a regular expression.
+If you want to check your logic, use [regex101](https://regex101.com/), [myregexp](http://myregexp.com/), or [regex pal](http://www.regexpal.com/) [regexper.com](http://regexper.com/): the first three help you see what text your regular expression will match, the latter visualises the workflow of a regular expression.

 ### Exercise